Solar and Renewable Energy

 For advice on solar power, including a referral service to trusted and reputable suppliers, contact the Australian Energy Foundation (AEF).
-Council has partnered with the AEF to provide this free and independent service to local residents (see Related Links below).
+Council has partnered with the AEF to provide this free and independent service to local residents (see Related Information below).

-The Clean Energy Council has some great information and resources when it comes to solar power and renewable energy technologies across Australia.
+The Clean Energy Council also has some great information and resources when it comes to solar power and renewable energy technologies across Australia.

-If you are considering installing solar power, the Clean Energy Council has developed guides specifically for householders and businesses/industry to help you make a decision (available in Related Links).
+If you are considering installing solar power, the Clean Energy Council has developed guides specifically for householders and businesses/industry to help you make a decision (available in Related Information).
 This website also contains a page of frequently asked questions, a map of accredited installers to help you find a solar provider and much more.